AlbertoMontalesi/The-complete-guide-to-modern-JavaScript/ebook/15_proxies.md

 ```

 - our `target` can be anything, from an object, to a function, to another `Proxy`
-- a `handler` is an object which will define the behavior of our `Proxy` when an operation is performed on it
+- a `handler` is an object which will define the behavior of our `Proxy` when an operation is performed on it.

 ``` js
 // our object